TheLastHobbit/Win-Win-Card/implementationOfCard/README.md

     /**
      * @dev Emitted when a card is listed for sale.
+     *
+     * Event Deprecated: The functions which can emit this event are banned because listing and delisting will be realized off-chain.
      */
     // event cardListed(uint256 indexed merchantId, uint256 indexed seriesId, uint256 indexed tokenId, uint256 price);

     /**
      * @dev Emitted when a card is delisted from the selling status.
+     *
+     * Event Deprecated: The functions which can emit this event are banned because listing and delisting will be realized off-chain.
      */
     // event cardDelisted(uint256 merchantId, uint256 seriesId, uint256 tokenId);

+    /**
+     * @dev Emitted when a user withdraw its balance by calling {userWithdraw}.
+     */
+    event userWithdrawal(address user, uint256 withdrawnValue);

     /**
      * @dev Emitted when a member of a specific merchant withdraw the balance of the merchant by calling {merchantWithdraw}.